 The Estates Strategy & Capital Projects Committee was formally established in August 2020 following the successful significant part acquisition of Hadlow College in Education Administration & West Kent and Ashford College in Education Administration in August 2020 to oversee the capital projects and estate works to be undertaken at the four college campuses.
 Membership comprises of five governors of the Corporation including the Chief Executive/Executive Principal.
-The Estates Strategy & Capital Projects Committee oversee and consider key capital projects and act within their determined delegated authority and recorn all findings and recommendations to the Corporation Board.
+The committee consists of Mr T Biring (Chair of the ES&CP Committee as of 1 August 2021), Mr K Norman, Mr J Gurney, Dr R Longman and Mr D Gleed.
+The Estates Strategy & Capital Projects Committee oversee and consider key capital projects and act within their determined delegated authority and report all findings and recommendations to the Corporation Board.